Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Anyway, Hagrid then explains the facts of life to Harry.
 You know, there are good wizards and bad wizards.
 And sometimes, when a good wizard and a bad wizard love each other…

-Voldemort in this movie always made me think of Garlic Jr.
+Voldemort in this movie always made me think of Garlic Jr. from Dragon Ball Z.

 Jesus… this movie looks bad.
 Thank god they went with Alfonso Cuaron for Azkaban.
 Who knows how fucked up this franchise could have turned out.

 How bad does this look?
 Seriously.
 I remember thinking as I watched Deathly Hallows – “You’re gonna be stuck having to go back to that shitty flashback from the first movie, aren’t you?”
+And sure enough, they did.
+Though it does remain a credit to them that they cast the three leads insanely well.
+They cast this whole franchise really well.

 Is James dead already?
 Where is he in all of this?